• Next -> The first ending sequence.

 Anthy and Utena are unclothed at first, seen in silhouette superimposed over spinning roses.
 Their clothing appears as they fade into color.
 Their eyes are closed throughout this initial segment.

-It starts with the key characters.
+It starts with the central characters.
 Going from silhouette to color is a form of theatrical bringing up the lights.
-It also suggests that the two are in some way prototypical: In fact, Anthy and Utena together stand for all women.
+It suggests that the two are in some way prototypical.
+They are: Anthy and Utena together stand for all women.
 Going from unclothed to clothed can mean the same thing, and touches on the show’s sexual themes, and along with the heads-together images suggests romance between the two.
 Utena wears her prince uniform with the epaulets, marking her as male.
-The theme song’s first line also suggests manliness and elegant princely behavior.
+The theme song’s first line suggests manliness and elegant princely behavior.

-I read the initial large rose as a womb.
+It starts before the beginning: The initial large rose is a womb.
+(The symbolism of the Rose Gate nails down the interpretation.)
 Anthy and Utena are twins in the womb (see Castor and Pollux), and are born naked.
 The first heads-together image is not romantic.
 Their eyes are closed because they are born knowing nothing.
 Later they are separated, each gets her own rose, and they put on clothing.
 The second heads-together image is romantic, though they don’t quite meet, and their eyes are closed because they do not understand each other.
 The roses stand for the Academy, which is both a coffin and a womb (Anthy’s coffin is compared to a womb visually and symbolically and through the metaphor of the egg).

 Anthy and Utena are shown next to each other but not together, if you know what I mean.
 They do not take action.
 If they are aiming to kiss in the second heads-together image, then they are miscoordinated.
 They spin under some outside control; it reminds me of Chu-Chu falling onto the spinning record in episode 3.
 Spinning can mean confusion.
 They are inverted relative to each other, as on the S-shaped bed, meaning that they have illusions about each other and/or that they are complementary people opposite in most traits.